 How I Justified Losing $900 to Switch to ETFs

 Mutual fund salespeople will talk unsuspecting clients into buying a fund with a DSC because many beginners(my former self included) don’t understand it.
-When I found out about DSCs I thought “there must be a good reason for it.
-It must give higher returns in the long run!”
-Nope.
-It’s purely for them to earn more money.
-They might say it’s a fee for financial advice they provide, but in reality the salesperson will make a higher commission if he sells you a DSC fund.
+The slightly lower MER still doesn’t justify the investment.
+And in reality the salesperson will make a higher commission if they sell you a DSC fund.
 And worse, sometimes they REQUIRE you to own DSC funds.

-Question: With a $10,000 investment in mutual funds, is it better to lose 5.5% to the DSC up front and reinvest in cheaper ETFs?
+Question: With a $10,000 investment in mutual funds, is it better to pay the 5.5% DSC and reinvest in cheaper ETFs?
 Or leave the money in the mutual fund till the DSC drops to zero?
-The table uses the average return of each mutual fund and each ETF to calculate the net value after 7 years of returns.
-If the difference is positive, the mutual fund is a better choice.
+The table uses the average return of each mutual fund and each ETF compared in the article above to calculate the net value after 7 years of returns.

 RESULT: SELL MUTUAL FUNDS

 If you own a US or Canadian equity mutual fund, it is absolutely in your favor to switch to an ETF.
-In this example the initial loss of $550 to exit the fund is hardly noticable compared to the $13,000 I would have gained over the 7 year timeline with the VFV ETF!
-Of course I’m still down $534 in the Chinese funds but it may just take a few more years for the ETF to catch up.
+In this example the initial loss of $550 to exit the fund is hardly noticable compared to the $13,000 I would have gained over the 7 year timeline with the ETF!

 Have I convinced you not to use mutual funds yet?
 Now if you look really really hard you might find a few mutual funds that outperform their equivalent ETF, but typically 80% of mutual funds will under-perform.
 If you still insist on using mutual funds make sure you ask if they have an index fund with a lower MER.